aws/aws-cdk/packages/aws-cdk/README.md

 Deletes a stack from it's environment.
 This will cause the resources in the stack to be destroyed (unless they were configured with a `DeletionPolicy` of `Retain`).
-During the stack destruction, the command will output progress information similar to what `cdk deploy` provides.
+During the stack destruction, the command will output progress information similar to what `cdk deploy` provides as well as a list of all retained resources.

 ```console
 $ cdk destroy --app='node bin/main.js' MyStackName